Who must file campaign disclosure reports?

 by statute for mandatory electronic filing.

-If a political committee has not exceeded the mandatory filing threshold, can
+If a political committee has not exceeded the mandatory electronic filing threshold, can

 it voluntarily file its reports electronically?